 The inventor among other things of chronophotography, the famous physiologist Étienne-Jules Marey (1830-1904) devoted his life to the study of movement in all its forms: animal and human locomotion, blood circulation, displacement of objects and fluids, gravity.
 Marey was one of the first theoreticians of aeronautics, the study of which led him to his aesthetic apotheosis during the years 1899-1902.
 His last major works were devoted to the observation and instant photography of smoke currents produced in his "smoke machine", one of the first modern aerodynamic wind tunnels, showing the diverse shapes of wisps of smoke according to the obstacle encountered in their trajectory.
 The shots thus made by Marey, fantastical images combining science and dream, poetry and technique, are aesthetic masterpieces that belong equally to the history of art, of photography, of aeronautics and aerodynamics.

-Art historian and philosopher Georges Didi-Huberman is a lecturer at the École des Hautes Études en Sciences Sociales, Paris.
+Art historian and philosopher Georges Didi-Huberman (born 1953) is a lecturer at the École des Hautes Études en Sciences Sociales, Paris.
 He published more than fifty works and is a multiple award winner in many prestigious prizes.

 Laurent Mannoni is head of heritage at the Cinémathèque française and the Centre national de la cinématographie.
 As an author and curator, he focuses on the history of film technology from its earliest origins to the present day.